gyrdym/ml_algo/README.md

 ````

 Data in this file is represented by 768 records and 8 features.
 9th column is a label column, it contains either 0 or 1
 on each row.
-This column is our target - we should predict values of class labels for each observation.
+This column is our target - we should predict a class label for each observation.
 Therefore, we
 should point, where to get label values.
 Let's use `labelName` parameter for that (labels column name, 'class variable
 (0 or 1)' in our case).